luisrecuenco/LRNotificationObserver/README.md

 ### Requirements

-LRNotificationObserver requires both iOS 6.0 and ARC.
+LRNotificationObserver requires either iOS 6.0 or Mac OS X 10.8 and ARC.

 You can still use LRNotificationObserver in your non-arc project.
 Just set -fobjc-arc compiler flag in every source file.